SedlJa/Passman/README.md

 Python dependencies are listed in `SW/app/requirements.txt`.

-## Basic Usage

-1. Flash the firmware to the ESP32-S3.
-2. Upload the SPIFFS filesystem data.
-3. Unlock the device using fingerprint authentication or the PIN fallback.
-4. Open the `Connect to App` menu on the device and confirm with the rotary encoder.
-5. Start the desktop app.
-6. Select the correct serial port and connect.
-7. Use `Load DB` to read entries from the device.
-8. Edit the database in the app.
-9. Use `Upload DB` to send the database back to the device.
-10. Save the database on the device from the firmware menu.

 ## Communication

 The desktop application and firmware communicate over USB serial at `115200 baud`.